LottieAnning/LIFE4136_rotation3/README.md

 ```
 ![Individuals PCA](Figures/individuals_pca.png)

+#### Filter out impure individuals
-Individuals such as KAG.03tl plot close to the arenosa end of the scale which is incoorect as we know its pure lyrata.
+From observation alone it is clear to see that some individuals are plotting incorrectly.
+Individuals such as KAG.03tl plot close to the arenosa end of the scale which is incorrect as we know its pure lyrata.
 The below figure shows the other tainted individuals:

 ![Annotated Individuals PCA](Figures/annotated_individuals_pca.png)